 This technique is what I use to ensure I get a balanced start to the day.
-What makes it qualified as “balanced”?
+What qualifies it as “balanced”?

 - I love to pair my protein with carbs to kick-start energy levels, and sweet potatoes are a perennial favorite of mine.
 Wrap a small one in a damp paper towel and cook on high in the microwave for 5-8 minutes, then unwrap and slice lengthwise.

-- Avocados (I share the common obsession with them) sliced or mashed to your preference only need a sprinkle of salt and perhaps the addition of sesame seeds or dukkah to make them a delicious and nutritious additional to a balanced breakfast.
+- Avocados, sliced or mashed to your preference only need a sprinkle of salt and perhaps the addition of sesame seeds or dukkah to make them a delicious and nutritious additional to a balanced breakfast.

 These are my building blocks for balanced breakfast prep.
 If you need specifics, see the recipe below.
-In either case, go forth and enjoy your balanced breakfast at the earliest opportunity!
+In either case, I hope you enjoy a balanced breakfast at the earliest opportunity!

 - 1 tsp coconut oil